PotatoCodo/ai201-project2-fitfindr/README.md

 ## Tools

-List every tool your agent will use.
-For each tool, fill in all four fields.
+List every tool that this agent will use.
-You must have at least 3 tools.
-The three required tools are listed — add any additional tools below them.

 ### Tool 1: search_listings